How to Make a Basic Ribbon Corset

 Materials & Pattern

 You will need a small amount of coutil for the busk, side, and grommet panels.
 You will also need boning.
-I recommend 1/4″ wide spring steel flats.
+I recommend 1/4″ wide spring steel flats for the front and back.
+On the sides either flats or spirals will work well.

-This is the scale pattern for the shown corset.
+Below is the scale pattern for the corset shown in this tutorial.
 It does not include any seam allowances.
 The patterns for most ribbon corsets made this way are going to look very similar, with the main variation being the amount and placement of the curves in the ribbon “panels”.

-The busk panel needs to be wide enough for the busk, one adjacent bone, and top-stitching at the seam.
-The side panel needs to be wide enough for all included boning, plus top-stitching at either side.
-The grommet panel needs to be wide enough for the grommets, boning to either side of the grommets, any extra desired boning, and room for top-stitching at the seam.
+The busk panel needs to be wide enough for the busk, one adjacent bone, and top-stitching at the seam where it joins the ribbon “panel”.
+The side panel needs to be wide enough for all boning, plus top-stitching at either side.
+If the corset is light-lacing and on the smaller side, 4 bones per side should be sufficient.
+For plus sizes or tight lacing, I recommend 6 bones per side.
+The grommet panel needs to be wide enough for the grommets, boning to either side of the grommets, any extra desired boning, and room for top-stitching at the seam where it joins the ribbon “panel”.

 The width of the ribbon strips is the width of the ribbon, and the overlap is determined by that width relative to the overall height of the ribbon panel.
-The ribbons each need to overlap by at least 1/4″.
+The ribbons should overlap each other by at least 1/4″.
 More does not hurt.

-On the full-size pattern below, the upper and lower edges of each ribbon strip are shown.
-The markers for each ribbon are parallel, and marked by number and panel.
+On the full-size pattern, the upper and lower edges of each ribbon strip are marked on the ribbon “panels” with a line.
+The markers for each ribbon are parallel relative to the top or bottom edge, and marked by number and panel.
 On the back, that’s B1, B2, B3, B4, and B5.
 On the front, that’s F1, F2, F3, F4, and F5.
-The centerline is also marked.
-The overlap is minimum 1/4″, but on many of the strips it overlaps quite a bit more.
+The center or waist ribbon is also marked.
+The overlap is at a minimum 1/4″, but on many of the strips it overlaps quite a bit more.

-The coutil panels are marked with dashes where the edges of the ribbons should match up.
+The coutil panels are marked with dashes where the edges of the ribbons should match up along the seam.

 Cutting the Materials